Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Generalities on maximal Cohen--Macaulay modules

 \end{corollary}

-\begin{proof} Note $\rA_\idp$ is a reduced Cohen-Macaulay ring of Krull dimension one, $\mK_\idp$ is the canonical module of $\rA_\idp$ that $\rR_\idp$ is the normalization of $\rA_\idp$.
+\begin{proof} Note that $\rA_\idp$ is a reduced Cohen--Macaulay ring of Krull dimension one, $\mK_\idp$ is the canonical module of $\rA_\idp$ and $\rR_\idp$ is the normalization of $\rA_\idp$.
 Hence, this corollary is a consequence of Lemma \ref{L:onMacaulafInDimOne}. \end{proof}